The Top SEO Consultants & Experts in Singapore

 Since Google is the most popular search engine, a majority of SEO specialists focus their efforts on attaining higher ranking visibility on Google.
 Basically, they try to achieve at least the top 10 ranking positions on the first page for the money keywords in the content.

-SEO specialist in Singapore also generate new keyword ranking momentum from obscurity to the top of Google’s page one by focusing on improving the results in the knowledge graph card, the click-through rate, or on YouTube video carousel results.
+SEO specialists in Singapore also help to generate new keyword ranking momentum from obscurity to the top of Google’s page one by focusing on improving the results in the knowledge graph card, the click-through rate, or on YouTube video carousel results.

 With that said, there is also considerable traffic gained from other search engines such as Bing and Yahoo.
 The focus on Google is because it generates over 90% of the traffic to websites.